harikrishnan669/Youtube_summarizer/README.md

 ## Your personal study assistant!
 Your personal study assistant!
 This bot makes learning easier by converting YouTube videos into summarized notes with key points.
 Just send a video link, and get a clear PDF summary—perfect for studying, revising, or quickly understanding any topic.
 Say goodbye to long videos and hello to smart learning

+A demo project to study about ML models and how the models works

 ---

 ## Features